sarath-menon/master_thesis/prompts/prompt_refinement.md

 ## image_to_class_label
 Examine the videogame screenshot to pinpoint up to five crucial interactive objects, which may include both game objects and UI elements.
 For each object, provide a description that covers its location, shape, color, and appearance, using no more than {description_length} words.
 Use full sentences to describe the object rather than short phrases.
 Additionally, include a concise explanation, limited to 10 words, detailing why each object is important for interaction.
 The output should be formatted as a JSON list under the key "objects", with each entry containing:
+- "name": "object name in 2 words or less",
 - "description": "details of the object including location, shape, color, and appearance",
 - "category": "game object or UI element",
 - "reasoning": "10-word explanation of its significance"